-The directions to install and configure TORQUE are in chapter 1 of the TORQUE 4.0 Administrator Guide.
-Also note additional instructions in README.building_40.
+The directions to install and configure TORQUE are in chapter 1 of the TORQUE 4.0.1 Administrator Guide.
+Also note additional instructions in the PBS Administrators Guide and README.building\40.

 Note that you may need to install libssl-dev in order for the source to make successfully.
 Specifically, the build system is looking for libssl.so and libcrypto.so.
-For non-RPM setups, you may need to make a symbolic link from the ssl and crypto libraries to the respective
+For non-RPM setups, you may need to make a symbolic link from the ssl and crypto libraries to the respective .so names.